linnnus/blog/posts/deno-nix.md

 '';
 ```

-That's basically all there is to it.
+That's basically all there is to it!
-The great thing about this approach is that it uses Deno's exact resolution algorithm.
+The great thing about this approach is
+that it (by definition) uses Deno's exact resolution algorithm.
 We don't run into trouble with `esm.sh` because Deno sets the correct UA.
 That's an entire class of bugs eliminated!